Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Optimal control problem

-This rectangle is also called the initial excitation region, where the interval from $x_a$ to $x_b$ imitates the damaged region of the vessel wall, and setting a fixed thrombin concentration in in mimics the activation process of blood coagulation \cite{Ermakova09opo,Ermakova05,Lonabov05}.
+The interval from $x_a$ to $x_b$ is the damaged region of the vessel wall.
+In blood coagulation, for fixed thrombin concentration the initial condition \eqref{init} mimics the activation process \cite{Ermakova09opo,Ermakova05,Lonabov05}.
+In this study, we take a rectangle as $x_a=0$, $x_b=0.1$, and we set $\bar{u}=0.1$.

+Optimal control aims that the activator $u(x,t)$ and the inhibitor $v(x,t)$ follow desired terminal states $u_T(x)$ and $v_T(x)$ as close as possible in the $L_2$ norm by minimizing the cost functional $J(u,v,f)$.
+The inhibitor $v(x,t)$ has only some auxiliary character as for the FHN equations in \cite{Casas13,Casas15soasa,Ryll16}, therefore only the activator $u(x,t)$ is to be controlled by $f(x,t)$, which seems to be experimentally feasible \cite{Vilas08}.
+The parameter $\upsilon> 0$ in the optimal cost functional $J(u,v,f)$ denotes the penalization or the Tikhonov regularization parameter.

+\begin{remark} We have considered the OCP \eqref{ocp} with terminal observation functionals to show the applicability of reduced order modeling.
+Reduced solutions of OCPs with observation functionals, distributed in space–time for the FHN equations \cite{Uzunca17} can also be handled using the same approach. \end{remark}